Self-Care Basics: Why Is It Important & How Can We Practice It?

 Yoga is an excellent, and often underrated, self-care practice.
 Exercise is key when taking care of your body, however, it isn’t always feasible for everyone, especially those battling chronic conditions.
 While yoga may seem intense or confusing, what many don’t realize is that there are many, many different forms of it.
 There are many low-impact or mindful-based yoga practices that can help you re-center your thoughts and get a little bit of a stretch without causing too much exertion.

 Self-care doesn’t have to be a lonely activity.
-Catching up with an old friend, or scheduling a coffee date with someone who makes you feel motivated and bright can invigorate you to a new level!
+Catching up with an old friend, or scheduling a coffee date or video chat with someone who makes you feel motivated and bright can invigorate you to a new level!